Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-23-2021 Regulations on Master's Degree Enrollment and Training.md

     implementation and implementation results, meeting the following
     requirements:
-    a)  Propose and test new models and solutions to effectively solve practical challenges; demonstrate students\' ability to apply science, technology and solve problems;
+    a)  Propose and test new models and solutions to effectively solve practical challenges; demonstrate students' ability to apply science, technology and solve problems;
     b)  In accordance with Vietnamese cultural, ethical and traditional standards;
-    c)  Comply with the training institution\'s regulations on academic integrity and current regulations of intellectual property law.
+    c)  Comply with the training institution's regulations on academic integrity and current regulations of intellectual property law.
 4. Each student has one or two project supervisors, one of whom must be a full-time lecturer at the training institution.
 At any one time,